Fundraising – Premiums

 A Functional Business Card (aka Bookmark)

-I chose vignettes from two of Yevgenia’s illustrations plus Laurie’s web presence for one side, and all of her published books to date, including the book cover slightly larger, on the reverse.
+I chose vignettes from two of Yevgenia’s illustrations plus Laurie’s web presence for one side, and her published books to date, including the book cover slightly larger, on the reverse.
 The result is a visually pleasing collection of beautiful illustrations, an invitation to learn about this book, and the others as well.
 You can do the same at Laurie’s website.

 One of the beauty of bookmarks?
 They are not terribly expensive and can be produced by any number of reputable online printers.